How to Grow and Care for a PeeGee Hydrangea Tree

 This is one of my bare-root PeeGee hydrangea trees planted in the ground, waiting for its mulch.

-Early summer or fall is the best time to plant your PeeGee hydrangea tree.
-Choose a location with well-draining soil with full to partial sun exposure.
-Allow ample space for the tree to grow with a drip line of ten feet.
+Early summer or fall is the best time to plant your PeeGee hydrangea tree, especially if you want to set it up for long-term success.
+One of the most important parts of PeeGee hydrangea care is choosing the right location from the start—look for well-draining soil with full to partial sun exposure, and make sure to give it plenty of space to mature, including a drip line of about ten feet.

-To prevent root rot, plant it in a shallow hole approximately half the depth of the nursery container it came in and twice as wide.
-Planting too deeply could cause the roots to rot.
-Pat down the soil around the tree until it is snuggled neatly in the earth in its new home.
-Provide the tree with mulch to help retain water and moisture.
+When learning how to grow PeeGee hydrangea tree, planting depth really matters.
+To help prevent root rot, I always recommend digging a shallow hole—about half the depth of the nursery container and twice as wide.
+Planting too deeply can trap moisture and cause the roots to struggle.
+Once it’s in place, gently pat the soil down so the tree feels snug in its new home, then add a good layer of mulch to help retain moisture and regulate soil temperature.

 Growth Rate of a PeeGee Hydrangea Tree